Safety vs Liveness properties in formal verification

-Formal verification is a crucial aspect of ensuring that digital systems behave as expected under all possible conditions.
+Safety vs Liveness properties in formal verification are a crucial aspect of ensuring that digital systems behave as expected under all possible conditions..
 It relies on specifying and verifying properties to ensure the correctness of a design.
-These properties serve as formal statements that describe the expected behavior or constraints of a design under verification.
-Formal engines classify Assertion properties into two main types: safety and liveness properties.
+These properties act as formal statements that describe the expected behavior or constraints of a design under verification.
+Formal engines divide assertion properties into two main types: safety and liveness properties.

-In this article, we will briefly describe what safety and liveness properties are and provide some practical advice on how to use them.
+In this article, we will briefly describe what Safety vs Liveness properties are and provide some practical advice on how to use them in formal verification.
 However, the theory behind these two properties is extensive and beyond the scope of this article.

 Safety Properties